limyreth/pacman_generator/README.rst

   Note: This works for lvl1 speeds.
 Player's pixel pos will enter the wall tile, even at highest speed.
 The distance spent in the wall tile is about 0.42 * tile_size.

-- Ghosts in the ghost pen do not become vulnerable when pacman eats an energizer, regardless of their state.
-They are considered in the pen when their tile pos is one of the ghost pen tiles.

 - Dead ghost speed = 2 * normal pacman speed.
 This was unspecified in the original spec.